 Charmaine also loves the Tamarack stray cats that come around (yes, she does feed them) and going on hikes with her family on beautiful sunny days.

-Emma is a Residential Care Worker, Case Manager and Group Facilitator at Tamarack.
+Emma is Tamarack’s Case Manager and Aftercare Counsellor at Tamarack.

 She has worked here since September 2019.
 Emma is a graduate of Tamarack’s program and was an active participant in the aftercare and mentor programs prior to joining the staff team.